T-Mobile Offers Paramount+ Subscription Free to Customers

 T-Mobile and Paramount+ are giving their customers a year of free access to the streaming service.
-You need to be on a postpaid T-Mobile plan to take advantage of the promotion.
+Users need to be on a postpaid T-Mobile plan to take advantage of this promotion.

-T=Mobile and Paramount+
+T-Mobile and Paramount+

 The deal starts November 9 and only available for the Essential monthly plan.
 It can’t be applied to any other Paramount+ subscription plan.